-- bool create (const char \file, unsigned initial\size) [System Call] Creates a new file called file initially initial\size bytes in size.
-Returns true if successful, false otherwise. - bool remove (const char \file) Deletes the file called file.
-Returns true if successful, false otherwise. - int open (const char \file)
+bool create (const char \file, unsigned initial\size)

+Creates a new file called file initially initial\size bytes in size.
+Returns true if successful, false otherwise.
+Creating a new file does not open it: opening the new file is a separate operation which would require a open system call.

+bool remove (const char \file)

+Deletes the file called file.
+Returns true if successful, false otherwise.
+A file may be removed regardless of whether it is open or closed, and removing an open file does not close it.
+See [Removing an Open File], page 34, for details.

+int open (const char \file)

-[System Call] Opens the file called file.
+Opens the file called file.
 Returns a nonnegative integer handle called a "file descriptor" (fd), or -1 if the file could not be opened.